Hergoln/devops-learning/go/README.md

-Testing REST API usage for potential Hacker News implementation of my own
+Testing REST API usage for potential Hacker News implementation of my own.

 ## Notes
 When running code using container and wants to use a volume, have to pass in absolute path instead of relative path.